spothero/be-code-challenge/README.md

 ## Other Requirements

-- Preferred languages are Python, Kotlin, Java, or Go to complete this
-  * If you are planning on using a different language, please let the recruiting team know your language of choice
+- There must be documentation that one can follow to run the application
-- API endpoints must be documented
+- API endpoints must be clearly documented
 - Tests need to be in place
-- There must be documentation that one can follow to run the application
 - We will be running automated requests against your submission.
 Please take care to follow the requirements laid out.

-## Extra Credit

-- Include a Swagger Spec
-- Include a Dockerfile
-- Metrics for endpoint(s) captured and available to be queried via an endpoint (e.g. average response time).
-Add the metrics you feel would be appropriate to identify the health and performance of your application
+- Preferred languages are Python, Kotlin, Java, or Go to complete this
+  * If you are planning on using a different language, please let the recruiting team know your language of choice

 ## Submitting